 It is recommended to follow a pattern when naming your intents.
 Either create a topic category name or use a numbering system to group intent families.

-Parent Intents can inherit Example Sentences from their child Intents, which can inherit Example Sentences from the grandchild Intents.
+Level 1 Intents can inherit Example Sentences from their level 2 child Intents, which can inherit Example Sentences from their level 3 grandchild Intents.

 Enable the "Inherit Example Sentences from Child Intents" slider for each intent to incorporate the example sentences of all child intents in the training model.